addy118/todo-list/README.md

 - **Object-Oriented Programming (OOP)**: The app is built with OOP principles to ensure modularity and maintainability.
 - **Separation of Concerns**: Code structure carefully separates logic, making each part of the app independently manageable and enhancing readability.
-- **Local Storage Integration**: (Future) To retain user data between sessions, including to-do lists, collections, and user settings.
+- **Local Storage Integration**: To retain user data between sessions, including to-do lists, collections, and user settings.
-- **Dates**: (Future) To input dates via date-picker and show them on todos for better productivity.
+- **Dates**: To input dates via date-picker and show them on todos for better productivity.

 ## Setup